 White Phosphor Technology (WPT):

-White Phosphor Technology image tubes are most similar in performance to mid level Generation 3 image tubes.
+White Phosphor Technology image tubes are now available in all Generations.
 These units have black and white images instead of traditional green and black.
 These images can appear more natural and provide better contrast in some situations.
-Like Generation 4 technology this White Phosphor has not yet been widely adopted by military and law enforcement although it has recently been gaining some interest in these areas.
+White Phosphor has just started to become more widely adopted by military and law enforcement as it is now available in the upper level Gen 3 Autogated as well as the Unfilmed.
 This is solid quality night technology that seems to be here to stay.